ANNarchy/ANNarchy/docs/manual/Projections.rst

 .. warning::

-    As of version 4.1.3, synaptic delays are only enabled for rate-coded networks.
-Synaptic delays for spiking networks will be possible in a future release.
+    Only the pre-synaptic firing of a rate-coded neuron or the spiking time of a spiking neuron can be accessed with a delay.